xebialabs-community/xlr-variable-setter-plugin/README.md

 The test will set up a temporary xlr/mockserver testbed using docker.
 The mockserver is used to serve up the property or YAML files.
 After testing is complete, the test docker containers are stopped and removed.

-### To run demo or dev version (set up docker containers, load and run tests, but leave docker containers running):
+### To run demo or dev version (set up docker containers, load and run tests, but leave docker containers running) -

 NOTE:
 1. For requirements, see the 'To run integration tests' above